julio-cernadas/interview_prep/data_structures/data_structures.md

 ### Deletes

-Again, lists are better, because you just need to change what the previous element points to.
+Again, linked lists are better, because you just need to change what the previous element points to.

 With arrays, everything needs to be moved up when you delete an element.